MariaPadilha32/SpeakPortuEasy/README.md

 * Description: PostgreSQL database adapter for Python.
 * Usage: Required for connecting and interacting with PostgreSQL databases from a Django application.

+python-decouple==3.8
+* Description: A library to separate configuration settings from source code.
+* Usage: Used to manage environment variables like DATABASE_URL and SECRET_KEY in a secure way.

+s3transfer==0.10.2
+* Description: A library for managing multipart uploads and download tasks for Amazon S3.
+* Usage: A dependency of boto3, enhancing file transfer capabilities to AWS S3.

 setuptools==69.1.0
 * Description: A package development and distribution library.
 It provides enhancements to the Python standard library’s distutils.
 * Usage: Essential for building and distributing Python packages, and often required for installing other Python packages.